ML4SCI/CGM/Dimensionality_Reduction_for_CGM_Jakub_Rybak/README.md

 Below is a comparison of PCA, sparse PCA and Autoencoder in terms of reconstruction error for different latent space sizes.
 We see that autoencoder achieves low reconstruction error for a small latent space, and therefore is our preferred method.
 ![image](https://user-images.githubusercontent.com/71390120/131005807-9511753b-6671-470f-95df-f8adbda4c55c.png)

 Next, we compare Autoencoder to Variational Autoencoder and as the figure below shows, the two models have almost identical performance.
-Also, latent space dimension of four seem to be sufficient to capture the input data well.
+Also, latent space dimension of four seems to be sufficient to capture the input data well.

 ![image](https://user-images.githubusercontent.com/71390120/131004873-82f0b157-d92f-4e90-ba9a-1421d2fa5805.png)